 I want to share with you how my team has tackled lead generation.
 Because every business will have different lead gen strategies, your journey won't look exactly like this, but the goal is for it to spark some ideas that help take your lead gen to the next level.

-First things first: we needed to make sure that we were reaching the right people.
+So first things first: we needed to make sure that we were reaching the right people.
+In our case, we wanted to target bloggers as potential brand ambassadors.

 We created the piece, and within a few months (which is what it takes to gain traction with SEO), it started generating around 500 daily visits.
 We'd initially not included our own program in the list to avoid seeming overly self-promotional on the first go, but once we saw that our content was offering value to readers, we added our own affiliate program to the list (only at the second spot).